Smoss189/DataViz/FinalProjectSarahMoss.md

 <a href="https:&#x2F;&#x2F;www.canva.com&#x2F;design&#x2F;DADg-fBzMv0&#x2F;view?utm_content=DADg-fBzMv0&amp;utm_campaign=designshare&amp;utm_medium=embeds&amp;utm_source=link" target="_blank" rel="noopener">My Moodboard for the Summer of 2020</a> by <a href="https:&#x2F;&#x2F;www.canva.com&#x2F;SarahMoss429?utm_campaign=designshare&amp;utm_medium=embeds&amp;utm_source=link" target="_blank" rel="noopener">Sarah Moss</a>

+# Final Data Story

-## Conclusions from User Research
+## User Research Findings and Conclusions

+Target Audience:

+Although intially identified as being targeted towards fellow students and working professionals, I found that the audience for the project was of interest to a much broader range of people who lived far from loved ones and wished they could make more time for catching up either by phone or in person.
+I was surprised by the responce the project mentioned wanting to do a similar experiment.

+To make it work for this audience I broadened my comparison factors.
+By taking away the comparison of the exams and including time between calls, it made the project greater reaching.

-Findings:
+Feedback Findings:

 The interviews helped to me to refine what the viewer saw.
-The data visualizations that had the most significant impact where the ones that were simplest and did not mix up different units of measure.
+The data visualizations that had the most significant impact where the ones that were simplest and did not mix different units of measure.
 All parties identified the same audience and agreed that a similar approach to managing their own time could be useful for events such as homework and time-consuming tasks, like doing laundry or monthly budgets.
 It could also be used for finding moments through your busy timetable for selfcare.
 Overall the box and whisker plot was identified as the most complex graph.
 It did not provide the information that the viewer was looking for and distracted them from seeing the data.
 The same was true of date comparisons.
 It was suggested that they didn’t care too much about the phone calls in contrast to exam dates as the results would be somewhat predictable.
+Some feedback also mentioned an interest in seeing time between phone calls.
 Given that a Gantt chart was slightly foreign to them, it didn’t convey the results in an easy to read manner.
 There were no questions about the mood board or wireframe choice.
 People agreed that the wireframe followed a logical order.

-Changes to be made:
+Changes made:

-After completing the user research, I went back and made sure to simplify some of the graphs.
-As I work through the data, I may make further updates. ify my graphs.
-Despite there being many different ways to display data, by talking to the various interviewees, it was clear that sometimes conventional methods of displaying data can be the simplest as well as the most desired.
-I will go back and change the graphs so that they are much clearer to read and the data being displayed is much more apparent.
-For my final visualization, I will create a more straightforward visualization, incorporating calendar days and a visualized calendar on how to choose the best day to talk to my mom stress-free.
+After completing the user research, I simplified graphs and visual elements.
+I also decided to take out the connection to exam dates as it did not add to the story, and the feedback from users suggested it was predictable.
+I added a comparison to the length of time between calls graph.
+Initially, I was going to use data from the entire data set, but I decided to simplify the set and focus only on data that would inform the upcoming semester.
+For my final visualization, I created a data-driven calendar in the form of a bubble chart.
+The chart includes additional design elements that help show days that I am busy or have evening classes.
+To make the final visualization familiar to the reader before seeing it, I incorporated elements of the graph throughout Shorthand as icons.
+This helped to connect the research to the final visualization as well as be familiar to the viewer's eye.

+Design Conclusions:

+Along the way, it was essential to keep the mood board in mind as it helped maintain a focus when choosing themes and graphics for the Shorthand presentation.
+It was a challenge to maintain a story throughout without getting distracted by other non-important elements.
+For my final visualization, I initially included a lot of elements which were true to my actual calendar, but I found that simplifying it to a sample month created a stronger image overall.
+I was surprise that by including references to the final calendar visualization throughout the story helped to connect all the data together.
+Throughout the project, it became clear that the simpler, the better; however, the challenge was to maintain the integrity of the data.